milkbottledude/woodlands-jb_tracker/README.md

 17    0    0    0    0    0    1            7               2.181160
 18    0    0    0    0    0    1            8               2.249292
 ```
-For rows 7 and 8, you can see low congestion prediction, which is correct.
-Their corresponding [picture files LINKKKKKKK]() do not show any jam to Johor.
+For rows 7 and 8, you can see low congestion prediction 🔻, which is correct.
+Their corresponding [picture files](GCloud/test_snaps/11-21_08-00_Thu.jpg) do not show any jam to Johor.
 However, rows 9 and 10, which the LinReg model also thinks has low congestion, are wrongly predicted.

-If you refer to the [image files LINKKKKK](), you will see that the road to Johor is actually as congested as it can be, so the congestion_prediction value should actually be somewhere between 4 and 5.
+If you refer to their [picture files](GCloud/test_snaps/11-21_10-00_Thu.jpg), you will see that the road to Johor is actually as congested as it can be, so the congestion_prediction value should actually be somewhere between 4 and 5.

 Furthermore, although rows 16-18 do indicate moderate congestion with values between 2 and 3, only row 17 is somewhat correct.
-That's because if you refer to their corresponding files, the [image for row 16 LINKKKKKK]() has no sign of congestion, while [row 17's image LINKKK]() has a little jam brewing up near the Johor customs at the top right.
-As for [row 18's image file LINKKKKK](), there's already a full blown traffic jam that spans along the entire road.
+That's because if you refer to their corresponding files, the [image for row 16](GCloud/test_snaps/11-23_06-00_Sat.jpg) has no sign of congestion, while [row 17's image](GCloud/test_snaps/11-23_07-00_Sat.jpg) has a little jam brewing up near the Johor customs at the top right.
+As for [row 18's image file](GCloud/test_snaps/11-23_08-00_Sat.jpg), there's already a full blown traffic jam that spans along the entire road.

-Let's try again but applying sin-cos encoding to the time variable.
+Let's try again but this time we apply sin-cos encoding to the time variable.

 ```
 df['hour_sin'] = np.sin(2 * np.pi * df['Time of Day'] / 24)